jlblatt/Hollowbot/README.md

 # Quickstart

-1. Move example-conf.json to conf.json and replace default values with your own (bot info, database credentials, etc...)
+1. Move `example-conf.json` to `conf.json` and replace default values with your own (bot info, database credentials, etc...)
-2. Remove the 'quit' definition (2nd from bottom) from conf.json
+2. Remove the `quit` definition (2nd from bottom) from `conf.json`
 3. Run `python hollowbot.py`

 # Command Line Arguments

 Hollowbot accepts several command line arguments to control which functions to perform.
 They are listed below in order of execution.
 Running the bot without any arguments performs all functions except 'wipe'.

-* wipe - delete all stored data and log files when complete
+* `wipe` - delete all stored data and log files when complete
-* cleanup - Remove old links/comments from database
+* `cleanup` - Remove old links/comments from database
-* locations - Build and store list of all locations to retrieve links
+* `locations` - Build and store list of all locations to retrieve links
-* links - Crawl URLs and retrieve links to comment threads
+* `links` - Crawl URLs and retrieve links to comment threads
-* comments - Get comments from all stored threads
+* `comments` - Get comments from all stored threads

 # conf.json Fields